goncharov-vlad/SOLID/O/README.md

 ### Why the code violates the principle ?

-Because if a new `Protocol` is added:
+Because if a new `Protocol` is added

 ```js
 class NewProtocol extends Protocol {
 }
 ```

-the `Transmitter::transfer()` method need to be changed to add a new switch condition for that `Protocol`:
+`Transmitter::transfer()` method need to be changed to add a new switch condition for that `Protocol`

 ```js
 case 'newProtocol':